niteshsingh681/tinderui/README.md

 ## DAY==>03
 -->by default(token is not present ) render(direct) to login page if user is not logged in -->build logout features
+-->get the feed  page and keep it in store {creating a new slice named as feedSlice}
+-->built a card of feed data
 -->